randalrausch/disruptwell/README.md

           - digital twins
         - Reason on data, and take action
           - artificial intelligence, streaming analytics,
+          - lots and lots and lots of data.  what to do with it?

           - 3rd Wave of AI
             - handcrafted knowledge, statistical learning, contextual adaptation

         - management of complexity
           - Systems of Systems of Systems optimization
     - So what????
-      - lots and lots and lots of data.  what to do with it?
+      - these technologies have converged... so what do we do with them?
         - What if you had information about the state of all the things around you and you can reason on that data?
           - IIoT Productivity examples
             - Driving Example